-A lot of individuals seek advice on their issues and question in personal finance.
+A lot of individuals seek advice on their issues and questions in personal finance.
 A professional dispensing such advice can be called an advisor.
-SEBI defines the term this way.
+SEBI defines the term this way in their Investor Glossary.
 (In this post, we would use many definitions and explanations from SEBI; they are the most prominent authority regulating advisors in India.)

 A financial planner or financial intermediary who offers advice on personal financial matters.
 Advisers